eProsima/Integration-Service-docs/docs/newprotocol.rst

     :end-before: // create_bridge end

-The function ``create_reader`` will call directly to the *constructor* that will return the configured instance of our :ref:`ISReader`.
+The function ``create_reader`` will call directly to the *constructor* that will return the configured instance of the :ref:`ISReader`.

 .. literalinclude:: new_bridge.cpp
     :language: cpp
     :start-after: // create_reader start
     :end-before: // create_reader end

-In a similar way, the function ``create_writer`` will call directly to the *constructor* that will return the configured instance of our :ref:`ISWriter`.
+In the same way, the function ``create_writer`` will call directly to the *constructor* that will return the configured instance of the :ref:`ISWriter`.

 .. literalinclude:: new_bridge.cpp
     :language: cpp
     :start-after: // create_writer start
     :end-before: // create_writer end

-These functions will be detailed in the next section :ref:`Bridge API`, along with the implementation of :ref:`ISReader` and :ref:`ISWriter`.
+The :ref:`Bridge API` section will detail these functions, along with the implementation of :ref:`ISReader` and :ref:`ISWriter`.